Solano-Furlan/eFinance/README.md

 <br>
 <br>

 *Copyright ©2021.
-All Rights Reserved.
+All Rights Reserved to Solano Furlan.
 Permission to use, copy, modify, and distribute this software and its documentation for educational, research, and not-for-profit purposes, without fee and without a signed licensing agreement, is hereby granted, provided that this copyright notice appear in all copies, modifications, and distributions.
 Contact solanofurlan@outlook.com for commercial and licensing opportunities.*